Reviews You Can Rely On

 What Other Portable Grills Should You Consider?

 Infrared grilling is amazing when it is amazing, but there are also drawbacks.
-For those who aren't sure if they want to go this route, and instead want a fantastic all-around grill, then the Weber Q 1200 is our top choice.
-If you're put off by the price tag attached to both of these grills, the Cuisinart Grillster is our choice for overall value.
-It is also a powerful, little grill that is more than capable of searing steaks to perfection.
+For those who aren't sure if they want to go this route and instead want a fantastic all-around tabletop grill, then the Weber Q 1200 is a favorite of our testing crew.
+For those interested in investing in a top-of-the-line standup grill option, the overall performance of the Weber Traveler simply can't be matched.
+If you're put off by the price tag attached to all of these grills, the Cuisinart Grillster is our choice for overall value.
+It is also a powerful little grill that is more than capable of searing steaks and red meat to order.
+Additionally, the compact and lightweight non-stick performance of the electric Elite Gourmet 12" offers excellent portability and solid performance available at an affordable price.